Framework for Terms Used in Research of Reserve and Resilience

 All three components are needed when investigating cognitive reserve.
 For example:

-Demonstrating that expression of higher connectivity within a specific resting BOLD network is associated with slower cognitive decline is not sufficient to conclude that expression of this network is reflecting cognitive reserve.
-This observation encompasses components 2 and 3.
-To make a claim about CR it must also include component 1, i.e., measures of age-related brain change, insult or disease that theoretically impact cognitive outcomes.
+Demonstrating that expression of higher connectivity within a specific resting BOLD network is associated with slower cognitive decline is not sufficient to conclude that expression of this network reflects cognitive reserve.
+To make a claim about CR it must also include measures of age-related brain change, insult or disease that theoretically impact cognitive outcomes.

 Similarly, a relationship between a particular genotype and rate of cognitive decline would not be sufficient to conclude that this genotype is associated with cognitive reserve.
 It would be important to demonstrate that the genotype’s relationship to reduced rates of cognitive decline is expressed through moderation of age-related brain change or reduction of the expected impact on cognitive performance of a given brain insult or disease.